 The Process Import/Export Data procedure (DB18) allows the user to select and export data from the online Master File to a PC Text File (a csv file where data values or fields are separated by a comma) for subsequent input to a spreadsheet, such as MS Excel.
 The import process is generally used to initially establish the beginning data values when an accounting application is first installed to avoid manual entry.
 The input Text File (a CSV File) is processed by DB18 to reformat the variable length records (csv file format) to fixed length data records and write them to a Transfer File.
 Individual accounting applications process this Transfer File to edit and update the online master database.

 Redefine system printer procedure 92 allows the user to redefine where the database reports are to be printed.
 If a disk file is specified, then the database report is written to disk from which it can be displayed in a pop-up report window (92V) and then printed on paper by pressing function key F9.
 Procedure 92 (program DBS892) is started from any accounting system menu.

-Search DB system procedure 94 allows the user to search for any dollar amount, transaction date, code or text in all data records or specific data records.
+Search DB system procedure 94 allows the user to search for a dollar amount, transaction date, code or text in all data records or specific data records.
 The number of database records searched and found is displayed along with the actual search results.
 Both uppercase letters and lowercase letters are tested.
 For EBCDIC coding used with mainframe computers (IBM Zsystem), System-Option-07 must be set to 6 or 7 in the Company Control Record (DB03), otherwise the ASCII coding structure is assumed (primarily used with personal computers and file servers).
 Procedure 94 (program DBS894) is started from any accounting system menu.

-Inquire Latest DB changes procedure 96 allows the user to display the most recent changes to any database record associated with data entry operations.
+Inquire Latest DB changes procedure 96 allows the user to display the most recent changes to database record associated with data entry operations.
 The number of database records displayed depends on the search limit specified by the user.
 Procedure 96 (program DBS896) is started from any accounting system menu.